prebid/prebid.github.io/prebid-mobile/legacy/ios/targeting-params-ios.md

 sidebarType: 2
 ---

-{% capture warning_note %} This document describes a pre-release version of the Prebid Mobile API that has been deprecated.
-See our new [Targeting Parameters document](/prebid-mobile/pbm-api/ios/pbm-targeting-ios.html) for information on working with the current version of Prebid Mobile. {% endcapture %}
+{% capture warningNote %}
+This document describes a pre-release version of the Prebid Mobile API that has been deprecated.
-{% include /alerts/warning.html content= warning_note %}
+{% endcapture %}

 # iOS Targeting Parameters